mrdulin/resources/README.md

 - [Prompthero](https://prompthero.com/) - The #1 website for prompt engineering.
 Search millions of AI art images by models like Stable Diffusion, Midjourney...
 - [AI Prompt Marketplace](https://www.aiprm.com/) - Get the most out of generative AI with the best prompts from our marketplace of prompt engineers.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF
+- [Tome](https://tome.app/) - Meet Tome, your new AI storytelling partner.
+Use video narration, live data, and endlessly flexible pages to build polished presentations in minutes.

 ## Programming